MinhoChoi-a/P1-Car_Rental_Managing/README.md

 ### Prerequisites
 -	Node.js
--	AWS account: user credential with the full permission to access AWS S3
+-	AWS account (user credential with the full permission to access AWS S3.)
--	MongoDB account
-To manage data, I used MongoDB for a car information and used AWS S3 to upload and load the image file.
+-	MongoDB account (To manage data, I used MongoDB for a car information and used AWS S3 to upload and load the image file.)

 Also, this web app uses a several npm packages.
 -	aws-sdk